ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 configurable.

 A user who opens the login page, walks away, and comes back an hour later gets a failed callback.
-So does a user whose login was in flight when you restarted the application, unless you configured `stateEncryptionKey`:
+So does a user whose login was in progress when the application , unless you configured `stateEncryptionKey`:

 ```kotlin
 oauth {